Why One Drink Turns Into Five (And How to Stop It)

 They keep trying to:

-be more disciplined
+just be more disciplined

-set better rules
+set better (sometimes more elaborate) rules

-“do better next time”
+“Do better next time”

-But they never change: the first trigger
+But they never change the thing that is pre-derailing the entire plan: the first trigger

-So the loop keeps running.
+So, the loop keeps running.

 The Part That Actually Creates Control